bkbnio/kompendium/kompendium-core/Module.md

 Gson and KotlinX serialization have all been tested.
 If you run into any serialization issues, particularly with a serializer not listed above, please open an issue on GitHub 🙏

+Note for Kotlinx ⚠️

+You will need to include the `SerializersModule` provided in `KompendiumSerializersModule` in order to serialize any provided defaults.
+This comes down to how Kotlinx expects users to handle serializing `Any`.
+Essentially, this serializer module will convert any `Any` serialization to be `Contextual`.
+This is pretty hacky, but seemed to be the only way to get Kotlinx to play nice with serializing `Any`.
+If you come up with a better solution, definitely go ahead and open up a PR!

 ## Notarization

 Central to Kompendium is the concept of notarization.